-Fig. 1 Soft, stretchable and electrically conductive hydrogel composite. a, Composition and synthesis of the conductive hydrogel composite composed of micrometre-scale Ag flakes and PAAm-alginate hydrogel (Ag-hydrogel composite). b, Conductivity of the Ag-hydrogel composite and micrographs of the composite before and after the controlled partial dehydration process.
-The error bars are the s.d. for N = 3 samples. c, An Ashby-style plot comparing conductivity and compliance of the Ag-hydrogel composite with those of other soft conductors (data points are from references mentioned in Supplementary Fig. 1 and Supplementary Table 1). d, Undeformed, stretched and folded circuitry made of the stencil-printed Ag-hydrogel composite to power a light-emitting diode (LED) lamp (Supplementary Fig. 2 and Supplementary Video 1).
+Fig. 1 | Soft, stretchable, and electrically conductive hydrogel composite. a, Composition and synthesis of the conductive hydrogel composite composed of micrometre-sized silver (Ag) flakes and polyacrylamide (PAAm)-alginate hydrogel (Ag-hydrogel). b, Conductivity of the Ag-hydrogel composite and micrographs of the composite before and after the controlled partial dehydration process.
+The error bars are the standard deviation for N = 3 samples. c, An Ashby-style plot comparing conductivity and compliance of the Ag-hydrogel with other soft conductors (data points are from references mentioned in Supplementary Figure 1 and Supplementary Table 1). d, Undeformed (left), stretched (centre), and folded (right) circuitry made of the stencil-printed Ag-hydrogel to power LED lamp (Supplementary Figure 2 and Supplementary Movie 1).